 Are you looking for the top things to do in Bali?
 Then you’ve come to the right place.
-After traveling in Bali for more than 13 years and moving here for six months, I have tried and tested my fair share of Bali attractions.
+After traveling in Bali for 14 years and moving here for six months, I have tried and tested my fair share of Bali attractions.

 Bali is the top bucket list destination for many travelers these days and for good reason.
 With its rich culture, varied landscape and tasty local cuisine, the Island of Gods boasts something to do for everyone.